thijsjanzen/treestats-scripts/README.txt

 - bissesim  - unpublished package used for fast simulation of the BiSSE model
 - physim    - unpublished package used for fast simulation of the DDD and PBD model

-To execute the code for figure 5, please place the file trees.rds, which can be downloaded separately if available.
+To execute the code for figure 5, please place the file trees.rds, which can be received upon request